Louisa Montagu Douglas Scott, Duchess of Buccleuch: Career

 She served as Mistress of the Robes to Queen Victoria from 1885 – 1892 (Conservative), and again from 1895 – 1901.
 She was appointed Mistress of the Robes to Queen Alexandra in 1901, a position in which she served until her death in 1912.

 Death

 The duchess died on Saturday 16 March 1912, in her 76th year, at Dalkeith Palace, Midlothian, Scotland.
-She was survived by her husband, and six of her children and their families.
+She was survived by her husband, and seven of her children and their families.

 She was buried on Wednesday 20 March 1912 in the Buccleuch family crypt in St. Mary's Church, Dalkeith Palace, Midlothian, Scotland.